Aotae/WR320/README.md

 ### Step 2: Create a new repository

-With your new GitHub account, you can now create a new repository.
+With your new GitHub account, you can now create a new repository, a repository is a central location in which your data and code can stored and managed.
 Click on the "+" icon in the top right corner of the GitHub dashboard and select "New repository" from the drop-down menu.
 Give your repository a name and a brief description, and select whether you want the repository to be public or private.
 For demonstration purposes choose public.
 Then click the "Create repository" button.

 ### Step 3: Set up the repository